 This policy will be reviewed at least annually, and following any concerns and/or updates to national and local guidance or procedures.

-This policy is based on…..

 Stelling Minnis CEP School Anti-Bullying Policy

 This policy is based on DfE guidance “Preventing and Tackling Bullying” July 2017 and supporting documents.
 It also takes into account the DfE statutory guidance “Keeping Children Safe in Education” 2019.
 The school has read Childnet’s “Cyberbullying: Understand, Prevent and Respond: Guidance for Schools”.